 Professor Evans and his team are now working on the next exciting stage of the project, to develop molecular signature techniques for high-speed identification of specific materials.

-Our goal is to keep the passenger experience as easy as possible and make sure that throughput at security is smooth with no long queues, but to ensure that the technology still has maximum sensitivity.
-And crucially, that false alarms are reduced.
+Our goal is to keep the passenger experience as easy as possible and make sure that the security experience is smooth with no long queues, while also ensuring that the technology still has maximum sensitivity and crucially, that false alarms are reduced.

 Professor Paul Evans